Skills Matrix Chart Basics, Examples, and Templates

 Understand the benefits of a skills matrix and want to build one for yourself?
 Follow these steps:

-2. Determine each team member's current level of skills.
-Once you have the skills listed in rows, the next question is, how do you score the skills matrix.
+- Determine each team member's current level of skills.
+Once you have the skills listed in rows, the next question is how you’ll score the skills matrix.
 You can start by listing every team member in a column and gauging their experience or expertise concerning the particular skill.
 You can complete this skill assessment with reviews and interviews, or through testing.
 While recording skill levels, use a number scale to plot different levels.
 An easy system to follow would be assigning numbers 0 to 4, starting from no competency and going up to the advanced level of competency.

-4. Use the information from the skills matrix to determine any missing skills needed.
+- Use the information from the skills matrix to determine any missing skills needed.
 Finally, once you have plotted each worker’s level against the required skills, you can look for any gaps in your desired skill set.
-Using this information, you can track training needs and use that to create effective training programs, or shuffle how workers have been allocated to optimize productivity.
+Using this information, you can track training needs and use that to create effective training programs and development plans or shuffle how individual employees have been allocated to optimize productivity.

 Three skills matrix chart templates

 Using a skills matrix indicates that you are choosing a data-driven approach to managing people.
 Creating an effective matrix will help you recruit and retain the right kind of people for your company.
-If you’re keen on creating a skills matrix but don’t want to build it from scratch, browse through the list of readymade chart templates below and opt for the best fit.
+If you’re keen on creating a skills matrix but don’t want to build it from scratch, browse through the list of free skills matrix templates below and opt for the best fit.

 1. AG5 skills matrix template.
 This free template has a guide to help you set it up properly.
 The AG5 matrix is a fairly simple template that plots existing skills from your organization and identifies critical tasks.
 You can download the MS Excel template for free.